sigsum/sigsum-go/doc/tools.md

 The `-k` option is required, and specifies the key to use for signing (either an unencrypted private key, or a public key, if corresponding private key is acessible via ssh-agent).
-The message to sign is read from stdin.
+The message to sign is read from standard input.
 The default namespace (a feature of OpenSSH format signatures) is the one used for a signatures in a Sigsum leaf.
-The create dsignature is written to stdout, if no output file is specified with the `-o` option.
+The create dsignature is written to standard output, if no output file is specified with the `-o` option.

 By default, the signature is a raw hex representation of a 64-octet ED25519 signature.
 With the `--ssh` option, the signatures is wrapped